(chapter continued from previous post)

 “Can’t you see?”
 Madoc sounded puzzled.

 “I think I’m just drained bad from before,” Tyrel improvised.
-Working out what had happened needed to wait until they had that luxury.
+Working out what had happened needed to wait.

 “Then stay behind me.
 I wish we had something for you to eat.
 Or that other flask of beer.”